eiffel-community/eiffel/eiffel-vocabulary/EiffelIssueStatusModifiedEvent.md

 __Required:__ Yes
 __Legal values:__ OPEN, ACTIVE, RESOLVED
 __Description:__ The new high-level state of the issue.
-OPEN signifies that an issue has been declared, but no progress has yet started on the issue.
-This includes both newly defined issues as well as issues that were previously resolved and have been reopened.
+OPEN signifies that an issue has been declared, but no work is currently being done on the issue.
+This includes newly created issues, issues for which progress has ceased and issues that were previously resolved and have been reopened.
-ACTIVE represents any state in which progress has been made towards the resolution of an issue.
+ACTIVE specifies that a contributor is currently making progress towards the resolution of the issue.
-RESOLVED signifies that an issue is "complete," but can still be reopened later.
+RESOLVED signifies that work on an issue is "complete," but can still be reopened later.

 ### data.status
 __Type:__ String